HenestrosaDev/ios-interview-questions/README.md

 	Although ARC handles most memory management, it can't detect retain cycles, where two objects hold strong references to each other.
 This prevents ARC from deallocating them.

-	Here is an example of a retain cycle:
+	Here's an example of a retain cycle:

 	```swift
 	class Owner {